 MCD OUTCOME COMPONENT SCHOOL PLAN MCD OUTCOME COMPONENT Walk when entering and exiting Use quiet voices Wash your hands before entering Return books to designated place To maintain a safe and orderly environment, where students and adults will be expected to be safe, respectful and responsible, the school will establish organizational systems that involve routines, procedures and schedules.
-Examples of these systems include: Collaboration between home and school to establish and enforce appropriate standards of conduct for students Clear communication with students, parents and staff through newsletters, discipline assemblies etc. Schedules such as play area schedules, assigned seating for lunch and breakfast, assigned dismissal gates, and auditorium seating, etc. Expectations for student conduct displayed in classrooms, hallways, bathrooms, auditorium, cafeteria, library, etc. (Student assemblies will be held where a power point presentation will clearly indicate the expectation for being safe, respectful and responsible) Procedures, such as traffic patterns during dismissal, to and from the yard, to and from school Trained supervision staff to be knowledgeable of the school-wide discipline behavior support plan Behavior assemblies to define and teach school wide expectations Individual and classroom incentives will be developed to reinforce positive behavior Referrals to Student Success Team (SST) for students with difficulties following expectations The social, emotional, academic, and behavioral needs of all students will be addressed
+Examples of these systems include: Collaboration between home and school to establish and enforce appropriate standards of conduct for students Clear communication with students, parents and staff through newsletters, discipline assemblies etc. Schedules such as play area schedules, assigned seating for lunch and breakfast, assigned dismissal gates, and auditorium seating, etc. Expectations for student conduct displayed in classrooms, hallways, bathrooms, auditorium, cafeteria, library, etc. (Student assemblies will be held where a power point presentation will clearly indicate the expectation for being safe, respectful and responsible) Procedures, such as traffic patterns during dismissal, to and from the yard, to and from school Trained supervision staff to be knowledgeable of the school-wide discipline behavior Hamed supervision start to be knowledgeable of the school-wide discipline behavior support plan Behavior assemblies to define and teach school wide expectations Individual and classroom incentives will be developed to reinforce positive behavior Referrals to Student Success Team (SST) for students with difficulties following expectations The social, emotional, academic, and behavioral needs of all students will be addressed